 Our Shared Story

 The place where Cooktown now stands was originally called Gan-Garr, after the word gun-gaar which is a type of white crystal quartz found in the area.
-Gan-Garr was part of the estate of Waymbuurr.
+Gan-Garr was part of the estate of Waymburr.
 Cook sailed into Waalumbaal Birri, now known as the Endeavour River, on 17 June 1770.
-Waymbuurr, one of 32 clan lands of the Guugu Yimithirr tribal nations was a neutral zone where surrounding clans would come together for cultural ceremonies and mediations.
+Waymburr, one of 32 clan lands of the Guugu Yimithirr tribal nations was a neutral zone where surrounding clans would come together for cultural ceremonies and mediations.
 It was law that no blood was to be deliberately spilled on this land– allowing unthreatening interaction and respect.
 Had Cook landed on the other shore of the Endeavour River, the story of Australia as it is today may have never even begun.

 Cooktown Expo 2020 is a three week regional expo built around the first recorded act of reconciliation between Indigenous and non-Indigenous Australians, focusing on the historical heritage to inspire, challenge and educate.
 Cooktown can lay unique claim to three of the most important elements of Cook’s voyage through Australian waters: 48 days of mutual respect, the first recorded act of reconciliation and significant scientific discoveries.

 Cook’s long stay in Cooktown was due to The Endeavour hitting the Great Barrier Reef on high tide, damaging the ship and waiting for optimal sailing conditions.
-Cook and his crew landed in a neutral zone of Waymbuurr which by law no blood was to be spilled on the land.
+Cook and his crew landed in a neutral zone of Waymburr which by law no blood was to be spilled on the land.